smaashthemac/cant-complain/README.md

 On load, the page grabs the user's location and displays a random piece of advice from a database.
 The user can click again and again until they find one they're interested in, then based on the type of advice, the app will return results from a number of API's — for local trails, and weather, for example.
 It also utilizes Google Maps.

-This project was created as an assignment for the Coding Bootcamp at UT Austin.
+This was created as my final project for the Coding Bootcamp at UT Austin.

 <a href="https://aqueous-anchorage-59982.herokuapp.com/">View the finished product on Heroku.</a>